Relations with Ukraine

 - Trust Fund on Command, Control, Communications and Computers (C4)

 The C4 Trust Fund assists Ukraine in reorganising and modernising its C4 structures and capabilities, facilitates their interoperability with NATO to contribute to NATO-led exercises and operations, and enhances Ukraine's ability to provide for its own defence and security.

-The Trust Fund is led by Canada, Germany and the United Kingdom.
-Based on NATO’s ongoing assessment of Ukraine’s capabilities and needs and fact-finding trips to Ukraine conducted under NATO’s C4 Feasibility Study, led by NATO’s Defence Investment Division with the NATO Communications and Information Agency (NCIA) as executing agent, and identification of priority C4 requirements through consultations with Ukrainian authorities, a Final Report on the C4 Feasibility Study’s recommendations for reform, reorganisation and modernisation of Ukraine’s Armed Forces and capabilities in the C4 area will be finalised in July 2016.
+The Trust Fund is led by Canada, Germany and the United Kingdom, with the NATO Communications and Information Agency (NCIA) as executing agent.
+NATO is conducting an ongoing assessment of Ukraine's capabilities and needs as well as fact-finding trips to Ukraine to identify priority C4 requirements through consultations with Ukrainian authorities.
+A final report on recommendations for reform, reorganisation and modernisation of Ukraine's Armed Forces and capabilities in the C4 area will be finalised in July 2016.

-The Lead Nations are also considering approval and implementation of two additional longer-term projects: 1) Knowledge Sharing – to provide NATO subject matter expertise, training, standards, best practices, mentoring and advice to C4 project teams and subject matter experts in Ukraine, and 2) Situational Awareness (SA) – to assist Ukraine’s Armed Forces in the development and establishment of a modern, secure SA Centre and mission networking capability using NATO standards, software tools, procedures and training.
+The Lead Nations are also considering approval and implementation of two additional longer-term projects: first, Knowledge Sharing – to provide NATO subject-matter expertise, training, standards, best practices, mentoring and advice to C4 project teams and subject-matter experts in Ukraine; and second, Situational Awareness (SA) – to assist Ukraine's Armed Forces in the development and establishment of a modern, secure SA Centre and mission networking capability using NATO standards, software tools, procedures and training.

 - Trust Fund on Logistics and Standardization